infsoft-locaware/nrfdfu/README.md

 # nrfdfu - Nordic Serial DFU #

-This is a C Implementation of Nordics Serial DFU protocol, targeted for embedded systems where running Python-based `nrfutil` is too heavy-weight.
+This is a C Implementation of Nordics DFU protocol over Serial and BLE, targeted for embedded systems where running Python-based `nrfutil` is too heavy-weight.

 ## Dependencies ##